Fresnel zone antenna: Phase correcting antenna

 To increase the efficiency of Fresnel zone plate antennas, one can divide each Fresnel zone into several sub-zones, such as quarter-wave sub-zones, and provide an appropriate phase shift in each of them, thus resulting in a sub-zone phase correcting zone plate.
 The problem with dielectric based zone plate lens antenna is that whilst a dielectric is providing a phase shift to the transmitted wave, it inevitably reflects some of the energy back, so the efficiency of such a lens is limited.
-However, the low efficiency problem for a zone plate reflector is less severe, as total reflection can achieved by using a conducting reflector behind the zone plate.
+However, the low efficiency problem for a zone plate reflector is less severe, as total reflection can be achieved by using a conducting reflector behind the zone plate.
 Based on the focal field analysis, it is demonstrated that high efficiency zone plate reflectors can be obtained by employing the multilayer phase correcting technique, which is to use a number of dielectric slabs of low permittivity and print different metallic zonal patterns on the different interfaces.
 The design and experiments of circular and offset multilayer phase correcting zone plate reflectors were presented in.

 A problem with the multilayer zone plate reflector is the complexity introduced, which might offset the advantage of using Fresnel zone plate antennas.
 One solution is to print an inhomogeneous array of conducting elements on a grounded dielectric plate, thus leading to the so-called single-layer printed flat reflector.
 This configuration bears much in common with the printed array antenna but it requires the use of a feed antenna instead of a corporate feed network.
 In contrast to the normal array antenna, the array elements are different and are arranged in a pseudo-periodic manner.
 The theory and design method of single layer printed flat reflectors incorporating conducting rings and experimental results on such an antenna operating in the X-band were given in.
 Naturally, this leads to a more general antenna concept, the phase correcting reflective array.